Skip to main content

 Metric labels

-The Netdata aggregate charts allow you to filter and group metrics based on label name-value pairs.
+Netdata's aggregate charts let you filter and group metrics using label name-value pairs.
+All go.d plugin collectors support labels at the collection job level.

 jobs: